 - Talk to your doctor or pharmacist about strategies and medication options to help you become smoke-free.
-You can also call the healthdirect helpline on 1800 022 222 for advice, 24 hours a day, 7 days a week.
+You can also call the healthdirect on 1800 022 222 for advice, 24 hours a day, 7 days a week.

 Whether you're a smoker or not, you can promote World No Tobacco Day.
 Watch this video to find out how.

 You can also use the hashtag #WorldNoTobaccoDay on any social media to help spread the word.

 For health and wellbeing news you can use, go to the healthdirect blog.